 The first generation of “modern” Rolex Submariner watches began production during the 1980s.
 During this time, the matte dial made way for gloss dial which featured a glossy black surface with white text and hour markers with white gold surrounds around their luminous plots.
 The applied 18k white gold markers and glossy finish of the dial, give this generation of a noticeably more luxurious and modern aesthetic and one that continues to dominate the secondary market.

-If you’re new to collecting Rolex watches, chances are that you’ve already laid eyes on the gloss dial Submariner.
+If you’re new to collecting Rolex watches from the second-hand market, chances are that you’ve already laid eyes on the gloss dial Submariner.
 The most common variations to come across are the classic Submariner Date ref.
 116610 and the ‘No Date’ version of the same generation, the ref.
 14060, which is similar in appearance but does not include a date window on the dial or a cyclops magnification lens on its crystal.

 The Maxi dial is the latest generation of Rolex Submariner dials, following the overall aesthetic established by the previous generation but featuring larger hour markers (along with wider hands).
 The Maxi dial first made an appearance on the Submariner collection with the release of the 50th-anniversary edition Submariner ref.
 16610LV “Kermit” that also is fitted with a vibrant green aluminium bezel insert.
 It continues to remain in production with the current 6-digit, Cerachrom ceramic bezel references and can be found on all modern Rolex Submariner watches in various colors, depending on the specific reference.